Traveling with kids and a real food goal isn’t easy, especially if you have any who get carsick (we have two!).

 It took me about 10 minutes, tops, to throw it all together once we arrived, and then we jumped in the pool while it cooked itself, returning to the room famished.
 Ta da!
 A real food dinner was perfectly ready to eat.

 No way could we have timed even pizza delivery that well!
 And our meal was so much more nourishing and frugal.

 Packing for the Instant Pot in a Hotel Room (or any on-the-go opportunity)

 It definitely takes some planning ahead, but it wasn’t difficult.
 I was able to prep for the away-from-home dinner during dinner prep time two days before we left when I was team-working with my kids on a meal (they know how to cook!).

 We used this boneless pork BBQ rib recipe, and here’s what I did to prep half a batch, because I didn’t want leftovers to deal with:

-- Sliced the onion and put in a disposable cottage cheese tub with the 1 Tbs. solid fat (coconut oil or lard) right on top.
+- Sliced the onion and put in a disposable cottage cheese tub with the 1 Tbs. solid fat (coconut oil (use the code STEWARDSHIP for 10% off at that site) or lard) right on top.

 - Measured the “rub” spices into a small baggie.

 - Measured the “sauce” spices, vinegar, and tomato paste into a one-cup watertight container (the metal one in the photo).
 The recipe calls for 1 cup tomato sauce and 1 cup water or broth, but since I was cutting it in half and I know the IP requires a full cup of liquid, I decided to use half a can of tomato paste and the full cup of water.)

 - Opened a package of Costco boneless ribs and put just enough for our family into a large-sized yogurt tub and froze it.
 The rest of the package of ribs was frozen for another meal or two.